Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Some folks say that you can use calcium and eggshells to supplement your own diet, but I would not necesarily recommend it because it is, believe it or not, easy to overdose on calcium.
 But if you are interested because you are dairy free and known to be deficient, you basically do the above.

 Adding eggshells to your garden and compost is a common all natural way to add key nutrients to the soil.
-This is a guide about save egg shells for planting tomatoes.
+This is a page about save egg shells for planting tomatoes.

 Some gardeners have good success reducing the slug population in their garden using broken egg shells.
-This is a guide about use egg shells for slug prevention.
+This is a page about use egg shells for slug prevention.

 The calcium in crushed egg shells can be beneficial to your indoor pet birds and even the chickens themselves.
-This is a guide about eggshells for birds.
+This is a page about eggshells for birds.